15 University Libraries jobs in the United Kingdom

 Job Description

-We are looking for 2 enthusiastic and self-motivated Library Assistants to join our dedicated team.
-You will be based at Addlestone and Chertsey Libraries, but you will also be required to work at Knaphill, West Byfleet and Woking Libraries.
+We are looking for an enthusiastic and self-motivated Library Assistant to join our dedicated team.
+You will be based at Redhill Library, you will also be required to work at Merstham and Reigate Libraries.

 Libraries are spaces for social interaction, learning and cultural experiences, acting as an economic enabler providing support for local communities and businesses.
 Surrey's libraries offer vital services to all members of their communities.